pablobernabeu/website-files/content/applications-and-dashboards/Bernabeu-etal-2017-modalityswitch/index.md

 **_Rising to the challenge_**

-My experience with Shiny has been so good I've been sharing [my experience](https://pablobernabeu.github.io/2017/01/01/the-case-for-data-dashboards.-first-steps-with-r-shiny/).
+My experience with R Shiny has been so good I've been [sharing it](https://pablobernabeu.github.io/2017/01/01/the-case-for-data-dashboards.-first-steps-with-r-shiny/).
 Yet, on my first crawling days, I spent an eternity stuck with this elephant in my room: "μ".
 This _μ_ letter (micro-souvenir from hell, as I later knew it), was part of the labels of my plots.
 All I knew was that I could not deploy the app online, even while I could perfectly launch it locally in my laptop.
 So, I wondered what use was to deploy locally if I couldn't publish the app?!
 Eventually, I read about UTF-8 encoding in one forum.
 Bless them forums.
 All I had to do was use "Âμ" instead of the single "μ".
 A better option I found later was: `expression("\u03bc")`.

 Beyond encoding issues, I had a tough time embedding images.
 You know, the 'www' folder...
-To be honest, I still haven't handled the 'www' way--but where there's a will there's a way.
+To be honest, I still haven't handled the 'www' way--but where there's a will, there's a way.
 I managed to include my images by uploading them to a website and then entering their URL in "img(src", avoiding the use of folder paths.

 ```
 img(src="https://preview.ibb.co/n7qiYR/EEG_montage.png 1", height=500, width=1000)